kailash-manasarovar/statement/docs/timeline/2023/may.md

 - As I think back, it's possible that [more of the team](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) turned up that afternoon and swapped a few times during this concert.
 - It's interesting to see how much of the conspiracy I had figured out by when I originally drafted this section over a year ago.
 - On the first draft, I had not yet realized I was being drugged continuously.
-- On the second or third drafts, I hadn't realized there were two trumpet teachers, and that I was sedated and rape-porn live-streamed from my apartment on a regular basis, probably for over a year by that time.
+- On the second or third drafts, I hadn't realized there were two trumpet teachers, and that I was sedated and starring in rape-porn live-streamed from my apartment on a regular basis, probably for over a year by that time.
 - On the most recent draft of this section which adds the notification box below, I'm aware there are [at least four trumpet teachers](../../crimes/protagonists/vidal-sastre.md#four-distinct-men) playing porn-switcheroo with me.
 - I guess that means this chamber music concert itself must have been live-streamed, and there are copies of it all over the world.
 - The two Ana's (violin teacher and musical language teacher) made a great fuss of pretending that Ana the violin teacher was terribly jealous and angry with me for posting information about the concert while I was still attending classes in the winter of 2024.